katerina-itopoulos/katerina-itopoulos/README.md

 - 👋 Hi, I’m @katerina-itopoulos
-- 👀 I’m interested in data science, machine learning, deep learning and AI.
-Also very interested in their application for sound/audio engineering and DSP.
+- 👀 I’m interested in data science, machine learning, deep learning and AI
 - 🌱 I’m currently studying a MSc in Computer Science in Berlin.
 - 📫 How to reach me : katerinaitopoulos@icloud.com
 - 😄 Pronouns: she/her